 The Core Research Programme (CRP) Management Team is responsible for the operational running of the programme within TWI, and is led jointly by the organisation’s respective Directors for each of Innovation and Skills, and Research.
 Robust processes, procedures and reporting, and regular dissemination of key activities amongst TWI staff, all contribute to the smooth operation of the CRP.
-In combination with rigorous project delivery, appropriate resource and relevant technical expertise, this enables the CRP to fulfil its commitments to TWI Industrial Member companies, who contribute 50% of their Membership fees to the programme.
+In combination with rigorous project delivery, appropriate resource and relevant technical expertise, this enables the CRP to fulfil its commitments to TWI Industrial Member companies, who contribute Membership fees to the programme.

 Addressing the needs of TWI Industrial Member companies

 The CRP Management Team ensures that the most significant challenges being faced by TWI and its Industrial Members are addressed through the delivery of CRP projects.
 This includes seeking and identifying Industrial Member companies’ needs through activities such as facilitated technology mapping workshops and 1-2-1s, and organising calls for proposal submissions.
 To get the green light, a CRP project must have met specified criteria in relation to a technology area and/or industry sector that has been identified as being of critical interest to the future operations of TWI and Member companies.

 CRP projects are aligned to the CRP Technology Roadmap and TWI's Corporate Strategy, supporting both TWI and its Industrial Member companies to optimise, extend and create new technologies and systems, processes and procedures, products and services, and capabilities.